bgd-labs/aave-capo/how-to.md

 # How to add a new CAPO adapter

-This documentation describes the steps required to add a new price cap adapter for an lst or stablecoin asset.
+This documentation describes the steps required to add a new price cap adapter for LST or stablecoin asset.

 As a first step, contact risk providers for recommendations on capo parameters:

-- `maxYearlyGrowthPercent` and `minimumSnapshotDelay` parameters in case of lst asset
+- `maxYearlyGrowthPercent` and `minimumSnapshotDelay` parameters in case of an LST asset
 - fixed capo value for the stablecoin asset

 Deploying a new cap adapter consists of three simple steps: